Online Help

 The ‘My Playlists’ screen in Quartet

-Tapping play for the first song will then start the playlist – all songs will automatically play, in order, with a short gap of 5 seconds between songs.
+Tapping play for the first song will then start the playlist.
+All songs will automatically play, in order, with a short gap of 5 seconds between songs.
 You can pause song play at any time.

 Playlists can exported (or imported) from the ‘My Playlists’ screen.
 For example, if you’re in a band, you may wish to share a set list with other band members.